Doctors Without Borders (MSF) and Research Center in Borstel, Germany publish findings in New England Journal of Medicine.

 Rapid molecular tests such as the WHO-recommended XpertMTB/RIF assay are the first-line method for identifying cases of MDR-TB and controlling the spread of the disease in Swaziland, the country with the world’s highest TB prevalence.

-“These diagnostic tests are our front line of defense in fighting drug-resistant TB,” said Alex Telnov, HIV/TB referent at MSF.
+“These diagnostic tests are our front line of defence in fighting drug-resistant TB,” said Alex Telnov, HIV/TB referent at MSF.
 “Accurate, rapid test results mean that we can start people on treatment that targets the specific strain they are infected with, which in turn increases their chances of survival and helps prevent transmission of drug-resistant infections.
 To learn that we could be missing so many cases means there is an urgent need to adapt our detection approach to MDR-TB in Swaziland.”

 Epicentre, an MSF-affiliated research center, together with the Research Center in Borstel, Germany, analyzed TB strains collected in 2009-2010 during the most recent national TB drug resistance survey in Swaziland.
 A genotyping analysis found that 30 percent of the 125 MDR-TB strains recovered from the survey carry a specific genetic mutation, called rpoB (I491F), that had been identified previously in rare strains from Hong Kong and Australia.

 This mutation is not only resistant to the key first-line TB drug, rifampicin (RIF), but is undetectable by the XpertMTB/RIF assay.
 This assay is used throughout most of Swaziland as the standard screening test for TB and MDR-TB, as per WHO recommendation.